 Chemical Toe Warmers

 Chemical toe warmers have been around forever and they work great.
+They are similar to a chemical hand warmer except they go on your feet as a foot warmer.
 They are a small pouch of chemicals with an adhesive strip.
 You put them under your toes inside your ski boot.
 The adhesive strip keeps them in place.

 The chemical reaction works with the air.
 There is enough airflow in your boots for them to work.
 They last 8 to 9 hours which will last an entire ski day.